txdywy/ubuntu_vpn/README.md

 ```
 sh ss.sh
 ```
-For client side you need a client app like ShadowsocksX for Mac It will provide a socks5 proxy at client side as
+For client side you need a client app like ShadowsocksX-ng for Mac(1.3.1 latest) It will provide a socks5 proxy at client side as
 ```
 socks5:127.0.0.1:1080